MeToo movement: Politics and government

 The Me Too movement still struggles with getting laws passed in certain areas of the United States.
-The US government has not passed any laws for sexual harassment and abuse because Congress is holding out on it.
+The U.S. government has not passed any laws for sexual harassment and abuse because Congress is holding out on it.
 Because no laws are not being passed, the movement stands up and continues to fight for social change.
-As they keep fighting, they get some changes across the US.
-In some states, there has been banning of nondisclosure agreements because of the situation with Harvey Weinstein.
+As they keep fighting, they get some changes across the U.S. In some states, there has been banning of nondisclosure agreements because of the situation with Harvey Weinstein.
 He kept his assistant from speaking out for 20 years because of the nondisclosure agreement that Weinstein made him sign.
-So this banning has been enforced in states such as California, New Jersey, and New York.
+This banning has been enforced in states such as California, New Jersey and New York.
 There have been cases where the victims have been paid for their traumas.
 An example would be the case with Larry Nassar, who used to be the doctor for the USA Gymnastics team.
-Nassar was sent to jail for 40 and 175 years for sexually assaulting more than 100 gymnasts on the team.
+Nassar was sent to jail for 40 to 175 years for sexually assaulting more than 100 gymnasts on the team.

 A 2021 study in the American Journal of Political Science found that supporters of the Me Too movement were far more even-handed when evaluating accusations of sexual misconduct in U.S. politics.
 Whereas partisans tended to be more likely to view accused out-party members as guilty of sexual misconduct than members of their party, Me Too supporters did not show similar degrees of favoritism towards their co-partisans.

 On November 2, 2021, professional tennis player Peng Shuai accused Zhang Gaoli of sexual assault.
 Gaoli is a former Vice Premier of the People's Republic of China and a retired Chinese Communist Party official.